 8. Deodorant: I was hoping to find a natural deodorant in Chiang Mai, and lo and behold, I found one for 52 baht (about $1.60 US) from Tesco Lotus.
 Score!
 Kyle and Tate use the same.
 These things are compact and take ages to use up, so we should be good the rest of the year.

-9. Brush(es) and comb: I have one, and Tate’s isn’t pictured.
-The comb is for the boys, just after bathing.
+9. Brush(es) and comb: The comb is for the boys, just after bathing.

-3. Toothbrushes: This is the one item that may seem like overkill, but hear me out—about a year ago our sensory processing disorder (SPD) kiddo’s therapist recommend he use an electric toothbrush to strengthen his mouth muscles, so we all got one in our stockings (Santa goes big in our household).
-We all love these Spinbrushes, and they cost five bucks a pop; a simple battery and head replacement is all that’s needed.
+12. Toothbrushes: This is the one item that may seem like overkill, but hear me out—about a year ago our sensory processing disorder (SPD) kiddo’s therapist recommends he use an electric toothbrush to strengthen his mouth muscles, so we all got one in our stockings (Santa goes big in our household).
+We all love these Spinbrushes, and they cost five bucks a pop; a simple battery and head replacement are all that’s needed.
 We brought several heads (seen below).

 …And then there’s the washcloth we picked up in Yangshuo, China.
 Oh, and nail clippers.